RegD: Hierarchical Embeddings via Dissimilarity between Arbitrary Euclidean Regions: Evaluation

-\textbf{Baselines} We focus on the most representative ontology embedding methods: ELBE \cite{peng_description_2022} and ELEM \cite{kulmanov_embeddings_2019}, as well as their enhanced versions incorporating RegD or $\tau$Box.
-Other hierarchy embedding methods are excluded from our tests due to their incompatibility with ontology embeddings.
-For example, OE and EntailmentCone utilizes cones as embedding objects, which cannot be directly integrated with ELBE or ELEM for ontology tasks.
-Details of the integration are provided in Appendix \ref{app:ontE}.
+We consider two representative geometric, model-based ontology embedding methods: ELBE~\cite{peng_description_2022} and ELEM~\cite{kulmanov_embeddings_2019}, which embed ontology concepts as balls and boxes, respectively.
+Those methods can be enhanced by RegD (or $\tau$Box in box case) by incorporating their corresponding energy functions to model inclusion constraints between geometric objects.
+Other hierarchy embedding methods are excluded from our evaluation due to their incompatibility with ontology embedding frameworks.
+For instance, OE represent concepts using cones, which cannot be directly integrated with ELBE or ELEM for ontology-specific reasoning tasks.